Understanding Persuasion in Long-Running Agents: Results

 \subsection{Behavioral Effects of Belief Prefill}

 \autoref{tab:web-prefill-effects} summarizes behavioral differences between belief-prefilled (B) and disbelief-prefilled (NB) agents relative to the prefill baseline.
-In contrast to on-the-fly persuasion, belief prefill yields measurable change in exploration behavior.
-In particular, belief-prefilled agents issue fewer searches ($\Delta = -1.244$, $p=0.004$) and visit fewer unique URLs ($\Delta = -0.856$, $p=0.018$).
+Belief-prefilled agents issue fewer searches ($\Delta = -1.244$, $p=0.004$) and visit fewer unique URLs ($\Delta = -0.856$, $p=0.015$).
 The activity construct $dPC_\text{act}$ also decreases modestly ($\Delta \approx -0.38, p \approx 0.049$) while $dPC_\text{brd}$ and $dPC_\text{dpt}$ do not show significant changes.
-NB closely matches the baseline, suggesting that persuasion propagation is driven by belief conditioning rather than prefill instrumentation alone.
+NB closely matches the baseline, suggesting that persuasion propagation is driven by belief conditioning.
 Importantly, the magnitude or significance is greater in the belief prefill setting than in on-the-fly persuasion, indicating that \textbf{genuinely shifted ``belief'' affects agent behavior more than mere agreement.}